brettz9/webappfind/README.md

 1. Have the OS-specific executable of `bin/native-app` be identified and bundled automatically

+1. Make install script which avoids pkg bundling by assumes user has Node installed (much smaller download and less memory, esp. if needing to build executables for opening files too)

 1. Overcome "Cannot find module 'regedit'" error when building on non-Windows

 1. In `pkg` file, after checking registry (how to avoid repeating??), set-up